mojomojo1/bootkon/docs/book/use_case.md

 **Data Sources**.
 You’ll start by working with raw data that comes in different formats (csv , parquets).
-Those data files are stored in a github repository Your first task is to store the raw data into your Google Cloud Storage (GCS) bucket.
+Those data files are stored in a github repository.
+Your first task is to store the raw data into your Google Cloud Storage (GCS) bucket.

-**Data Ingestion Layer**.
+**Data Ingestion Layer**
 You will bring this data into your [BigQuery AI Lakehouse](https://services.google.com/fh/files/emails/google-cloud-analytics-lakehouse_.pdf) environment.
 For batch data, you’ll use [Dataproc Serverless](https://cloud.google.com/dataproc-serverless/docs) and [BigLake](https://cloud.google.com/biglake?e=48754805&hl=en).
 For near real-time data, you’ll use [Pub/Sub](https://cloud.google.com/pubsub/docs/overview) to handle data as it comes in.